-The University of Tennessee recommends that instructors and students wear masks and remain at least 6 feet apart when in the classroom (see the UT guidelines for social distancing and the slides and a recorded version of the Provost’s Instruction & COVID-19 Seminar).
+The University of Tennessee recommends that instructors and students wear masks and remain at least 6 feet apart when in the classroom (see the UT guidelines for social distancing).
 As many instructors have observed, this arrangement, especially when combined with the challenges we have all faced during the past year, has the potential to make classroom teaching difficult.
-This tip sheet is intended to provide some strategies for dealing with those challenges, for those who are returning to in-person settings in some form, and should be considered a work in progress (to date, we do not have evidence-based practices for this novel situation).
+This tip sheet is intended to provide some strategies for dealing with those challenges, for those who are returning to in-person settings in some form.
 It is based on three foundational facts of the present situation:

-- Students will be under a variety of stresses (see Clark’s editorial, “A Day in the Life”)
+- Students will continue to experience a variety of stresses (see Clark’s editorial, “A Day in the Life”)

-- Faculty members will also be under a range of stresses (see Paradis’s faculty version of the COVID editorial)
+- Faculty members will also experience a range of stresses (see Paradis’s faculty version of the COVID editorial)

 - Social distancing will constrain communication and interaction when in the classroom

 This tip sheet is also a work in progress, so we would like to hear from you!
-If in the course of the fall 2020 semester you have implemented a process, technology, techniques, or format that has been particularly successful, please us the form below to tell us about it, so that we can add it to this tip sheet.
+If in the course of previous COVID-19-influenced semesters you have implemented a process, technology, techniques, or format that has been particularly successful, please use the Success Stories form to tell us about it!

 Based on your available classroom space, you will probably want to review your syllabus and provide up to date information on COVID-19 countermeasures in place on campus.